MattBenyon/FourFactorsRegression/README.md

 Under development

-# Predicting the number of wins teams achieved using the 'four factors' of basketball: Project Overview
+# Project Overview: Predicting the number of wins teams achieved using the 'four factors' of basketball
 * analysis of four factors

 ## Code and Resources Used